 The flag of Staffordshire was registered on March 28th 2016.
-Categorised as a “traditional” design because of its centuries old association with the county, the flag was also the winner of an online poll of two competing proposals, held by the Flag Institute.
-This traditional design, which had been submitted for registration by the Staffordshire Heritage Group, was declared the winner of the poll after securing 566 votes, 355 more than its competitor, the armorial banner of Staffordshire County Council.
+S as a “traditional” design because of its centuries old association with the county, the flag was also the winner of an online poll of two competing proposals, held by the Flag Institute.
+This traditional design, which had been dess for registration by the Staffordshire Heritage Group, was declared the winner of the poll after securing 566 votes, 355 more than its competitor, the armorial banner of Staffordshire County Council.

 The design features a large golden Stafford Knot, against a red chevron, on a gold field.
 The Stafford Knot has been associated with the county for centuries; indeed it appears as decoration on an artifact amongst the “Staffordshire Hoard”,